reserve-protocol/reserve-index-dtf/README.md

 ###### Price

 For each token supplied to the rebalance, the `REBALANCE_MANAGER` provides a `low` and `high` price estimate.
 These should be set such that in the vast majority (99.9%+) of scenarios, the asset's price on secondary markets lies within the provided range.
+The maximum allowable price range for a token is 1e2: `high / low` must be <= 1e2.

 If the price of an asset rises above its `high` price, this can result in a loss of value for Folio holders due to the auction price curve on a token pair starting at too-low-a-price.

 When an auction is started, the `low` and `high` prices for both assets are used to calculate a `startPrice` and `endPrice` for the auction.